-6(11) The Municipal Manager shall consider the appeal within six weeks from the date of the appeal and shall notify the customer of his or her decision within a reasonable time thereafter.
+7(11) The Municipal Manager shall consider the appeal within six weeks from the date of the appeal and shall notify the customer of his or her decision within a reasonable time thereafter.

-7. PAYMENT OF MUNICIPAL SERVICES
+8. Payment of Municipal Services

-7(1) The customer shall be responsible for payment of municipal services when the municipal account become due.
+8(1) The customer shall be responsible for payment of municipal services when the municipal account become due.